-Sub-skill Proficiency Descriptor (for the end of the school year) Grade 2 Whole Number Concepts Students develop an understanding that numbers can represent a quantity.
+Sub-skill Proficiency Descriptor (for the end of the school year) Grade 3 Sub-skill Whole Number Concepts Students develop an understanding that numbers can represent a quantity.
 They also learn how to communicate with and about numbers.
 As students move to higher grades, they investigate relationships and patterns between numbers such as concepts of place value to be able to fluently add, subtract, multiply, and divide.
-For numbers up to 100, Compare and order numbers to make sense of quantities Skip-count by 2, 5, and 10, to 100, using different starting points Backward skip count by 5 and 10 Identify surrounding numbers (+1, +2, and +10, -1, -2, and -10) Represent numbers in concrete, pictorial, and symbolic forms Estimate the number of objects in a set up to 100 by decomposing the set into smaller sets or by using referents/benchmarks Use benchmarks of 10 to support estimation Recognize if a number is odd or even and explain why (concept of pairs: even numbers can be decomposed to pairs) Understand place value as the relationship between the digits within a number and their value, to 99 (e.g., the digit 4 in 49 has the value of 40) Demonstrate how numbers can be decomposed into 10s and 1s using place value (e.g., 47 is 4 tens and 7 ones, 100 is 10 tens OR 100 ones) Represent place value concepts in concrete, pictorial, and symbolic forms (e.g., using base-10 blocks or expanded form of numbers)
+For numbers up to 1000, Compare and order numbers to make sense of quantities Skip count by 2, 3, 5, 10, 25, 100, using different starting points, to support the skills of repeated addition and learning multiples Backward skip count by 2, 5, and 10 to support the skill of repeated subtraction Represent numbers in concrete, pictorial, and symbolic forms Estimate the number of objects in a set up to 1000 by decomposing the set into smaller sets or by using referents/benchmarks Use benchmark numbers like multiples of 10, 50, and 100 to support estimation Recognize if a number is odd or even and explain why (concept of pairs/dividing by 2: even numbers can be divided into 2 equal groups) Understand place value as the relationship between the digits within a number and their value, to 999 (e.g., the digit 4 in 342 has the value of 40 ones or 4 tens) to make sense of quantities Demonstrate how numbers can be decomposed into 100s, 10s and 1s using place value (e.g., 140 is 14 tens OR 140 ones or 1 hundred, 4 tens and 0 ones, 47 is 4 tens and 7 ones OR 3 tens and 17 ones) Represent place value concepts in concrete, pictorial, and symbolic forms (e.g., use base-10 blocks to count 10 hundred squares, showing equality to 1 thousand cube) Demonstrate understanding of expanded form (e.g., 701 means that there are 0 tens) Explore relationships between numbers based on place value (e.g., six 10s is 60) Fractions and Decimals Fractions and decimals are numbers which can represent a part of a whole, part of a region, part of a set, or part of a length.
+Represent fractions in concrete, pictorial, and symbolic forms As part of a whole (e.g., 1/2 of a granola bar), part of a region (e.g., half the room is covered by carpet), part of a set (e.g., 2 out of 15 buttons are blue), or part of a length (e.g., 5/10 cm) Order and compare unit fractions (e.g., 1/2 > 1/5 granola bar)